gaperez64/AbsSynthe/CAV.md

 AbsSynthe installation:
 1. enter the aiger_swig folder and make (the Makefile can be run on a Mac by replacing Makefile by Makefile.llvm)
+   NOTE: this step requires you have installed swig
 2. untar pycudd, enter the cudd subfolder and
    2.1 make
    2.2 make libso